tteurs/technical-test-matheo-gracia-fork2/SETUP.md

 - API written in Ruby on Rails and All endpoints return JSON
 - UI written in React
-  ther is a verios os the runin on this link:

 ## Rails API